mangr3n/semiurgics/docs/dev/models/political_theory.md

   | PrecedentialIntegrity   -- Consistency with established principles
   | SystemicStability       -- Maintaining social coordination systems
   | UniversalHumanDignity   -- Respect for all parties as human agents
-  | IntergenerationalEquity -- Fairness to future generations
+  | IntergenerationalStewardship -- Responsibility for future generations

 -- How impartiality enables legitimate arbitration impartialityPrinciple :: Principle